gradle/gradle/subprojects/docs/src/docs/release/notes.md

 The popular PMD project provides tools to inspect Java source code looking for potential bugs, inefficiencies and duplication.
 The [Gradle PMD plugin](http://gradle.org/docs/nightly/userguide/pmd_plugin.html) adds a task that will produce a PMD report per defined source set.
 The plugin provides many configuration options, including the ability to define custom rulesets, and which version of PMD to use.

 #### Separate Checkstyle and CodeNarc plugins
 You can now apply the [Gradle Checkstyle plugin](http://gradle.org/docs/nightly/userguide/checkstyle_plugin.html) and the [Gradle CodeNarc plugin](http://gradle.org/docs/nightly/userguide/codenarc_plugin.html) separately to your build.
 Additionally, both of these plugins have been improved so that you can now specify exactly which version of each tool to use.

 ### IDE integration

-Whether you develop code in Eclipse STS, Intellij IDEA or NetBeans, there is a native Gradle integration for your IDE.
+Whether you develop code in Eclipse STS, Intellij IDEA or NetBeans (experimental), there is a native Gradle integration for your IDE.
 Using native IDE integrations you can import and run Gradle builds directly into your IDE, and keep your IDE settings in sync with your Gradle build definition.
 While not strictly part of the Gradle distribution, these native integrations continually improve as Gradle provides more features via the Tooling API - the new embeddable API on which these integrations are based.

 If you don't require tight native integration, the Gradle IDE plugins help you by generating standard project files for your environment.
 We've improved these IDE plugins to provide more configuration options, to have better defaults, to run faster and to smoothly configure your IDE for your Gradle project.

 #### Gradle IDE plugins - generating project files for your IDE

 The new Gradle IDE plugins generate IDE project files based on the project defined in your Gradle build file.
-The [Gradle Eclipse plugin](http://gradle.org/docs/nightly/userguide/userguide_single.html#eclipse_plugin) makes it easy to keep your .classpath and .project files in sync with your Gradle build, while the [Gradle IDEA plugin](http://gradle.org/docs/nightly/userguide/userguide_single.html#idea_plugin) does the same for your .ipr and .iml files.
+The [Gradle Eclipse plugin](http://gradle.org/docs/nightly/userguide/eclipse_plugin.html) makes it easy to keep your .classpath and .project files in sync with your Gradle build, while the [Gradle IDEA plugin](http://gradle.org/docs/nightly/userguide/idea_plugin.html) does the same for your .ipr and .iml files.

 As usual with Gradle, you have full programmatic control of the generated model.
 The DSL reference for the [idea](http://gradle.org/docs/nightly/dsl/org.gradle.plugins.ide.idea.model.IdeaProject.html) and [eclipse](http://gradle.org/docs/nightly/dsl/org.gradle.plugins.ide.eclipse.model.EclipseProject.html) plugins contains many code samples, demonstrating how to fine-tune the configuration and ensure your project imports easily into the IDE.